I am fascinated with the world around me, both near and far, and I have been fortunate to see much of it.

 A Few Amazing Things I’ve Seen

 The Berlin Wall shortly after it fell, Machu Picchu at dawn, Mt.
-Everest and the Himalayas, St. Basil’s Cathedral and Red Square, Neuschwanstein Castle, The River Kwai, Sunrise at Kopan Monastery, Mauthausen Concentration Camp, The Duomo of Florence, Dolphins in Doubtful Sound, The Eiffel Tower, The North Face of the Eiger, Anne Frank House, Victoria Peak, Hong Kong, The Aran Islands, World Trade Center – October 2001, and sunrise from Mt.
-Kilimanjaro’s summit
+Everest and the Himalayas, St. Basil’s Cathedral and Red Square, Neuschwanstein Castle, The River Kwai, Sunrise at Kopan Monastery, Mauthausen Concentration Camp, The Duomo of Florence, Dolphins in Doubtful Sound, The Eiffel Tower, The North Face of the Eiger, Anne Frank House, Victoria Peak, Hong Kong, The Aran Islands, World Trade Center – October 2001, sunrise from Mt.
+Kilimanjaro’s summit, and the resilience of the Puerto Rican people after Hurricane Maria.

 |Longer Journeys I’ve Taken||